This dairy free Paleo Hot Chocolate is the perfect, healthier hot treat for a chilly day!

 - Cocoa Powder: I like a combination of both unsweetened chocolate and cocoa powder for this recipe.
 Make sure to choose a quality cocoa with no additives.

 - Cinnamon: Cinnamon is totally optional but I almost never make hot chocolate without adding at least a pinch.
 It really makes it feels o warm and cozy.

 - Salt: I also add a pinch of salt to just about every dessert or sweet thing that I make and I highly recommend you do too!

-Can I make it in a slow cooker?
+Can I make this Paleo Hot Chocolate in a slow cooker?